stroinskioskar/matchzy-auto-tournament/docs/features/elo-calculation-templates.md

 - `PUT /api/elo-templates/:id` - Update template
 - `DELETE /api/elo-templates/:id` - Delete template

+#### Built-in templates

+- **pure-win-loss** (ID: `pure-win-loss`)
+  - Always present and enabled.
+  - All stat weights are `0`, so only **win/loss** affects ELO; stats are tracked but do not change ratings.
+- **Balanced Stats v1** (ID: `balanced-stats-v1`)
+  - Automatically created on first use of the ELO templates API.
+  - Adds a modest stat-based adjustment on top of the OpenSkill win/loss change, using ADR, KAST, K/D, utility damage and MVPs.
+  - Tuned so that the match result still dominates the rating change.

 ### Tournament Integration

 - `PUT /api/tournament/:id/elo-template` - Set template for tournament